Create an easy custom airbrushed shirt with this super simple technique. It’s so easy that the kids can even make their own shirts!

 - Shirt of your choice

-- Cardboard, newspaper, etc to protect your work surface
+- Cardboard, newspaper, etc. to protect your work surface

-I thought I would make a fun video of the process for making this easy airbrushed shirt so you could see just how easy this is!
+I thought I would make a fun video of the process for making this custom airbrushed shirt so you could see just how easy this is!
 The video is less than 3 minutes long and we came away with a completed shirt!
 Super easy!

-Now for some written instructions plus tips and tricks!
-First of all, I didn’t have any trouble with the paint bleeding through but I added cardboard in between the front and back of my shirts just in case.
+Pro Tip: I didn’t have any trouble with the paint bleeding through, but I added cardboard in between the front and back of my shirts…just in case.

-I then cut shapes from heavy duty card stock to use as a mask.
-We used our state but you could use any shape that you can print or cut from paper.
-You could also pick up some Testors stencils if you would like.
-Now there are a few ways you can airbrush with a shape.
-I just taped mine down so it would not fly around when the air hit it.
+Method 1: I just taped my shape down so it would not fly around when the air hit it.
 This means that the shape was slightly raised.
 Some of the paint will slip under the edge leaving you with an imperfect line.
-We liked the effect plus the use of a little bit of tape is so super easy so we went with it!
+We liked the effect plus the use of a little bit of tape is so super easy that we went with it!

-Just press the top and your paint starts coming out.
-Let the kids experiment with the spray and how to add it to the shirt.
-Different methods will get different results.
+Just press the top, and your paint starts coming out.
+Let the kids experiment with how the spray works and various ways to add it to the shirt.
+Different methods will get different (cool) results.

 Continue spraying on paint until you are happy with the appearance.